City of Pekin, IL

 • When a tax increment financing (TIF) district is established, the equalized assessed value (EAV) on each property within the TIF district is set at a “base” value.

-• For 23 years after the TIF district is established, property tax revenue generated by higher property values within the district is paid to the city’s special TIF fund, instead of the other taxing bodies.
-Those taxing bodies (the county, park district, school districts, etc.) continue to get the tax revenue from the “base EAV” in the district, but not the revenue created by property values above the base.
+• For 23 years after the TIF district is established, property tax revenue generated by higher property values from new developments within the district is paid to the city’s special TIF fund, instead of the other taxing bodies.
+Those taxing bodies (the county, park district, school districts, etc.) continue to get the tax revenue from the “base EAV” in the district, but not the revenue created by new property values above the base.

 Example for a hypothetical property in the TIF district: